nxtexploit/blog/_posts/2025-10-22-how-i-accidentally-peeked-at-anyone-SBI-bank-balance-in-5-minutes.md

 ---
 layout: post
-title: How I Accidentally Peeked at Anyone’s SBI Bank Balance in 5 Minutes
+title: How I Accidentally Peeked at Anyone SBI Bank Balance in 5 Minutes
 date: 2025-10-22
 summary: test critical bugs in India's voter portal led to the exposure of voter ID card users' data, impacting millions of individuals.
 categories: VDP